Honors and Awards

 Taylor, a Doak Walker Award semifinalist, set the Stanford record with 4,300 rushing yards as Ertz led Stanford pass catchers and all FBS tight ends in receiving yards (898) and total receptions (69), both school records for a tight end.
 Ertz was a John Mackey Award finalist and the seventh unanimous All-American in program history.

-Stanford was one of five schools to have four or more players selected to the 2012 AP All-America teams, with Ertz copping the honor along with David Yankey (second team), Trent Murphy (third team) and Ed Reynolds (third team).
+Stanford was one of five schools to have four or more players selected to the 2012 AP All-America teams, with Ertz earning the honor along with David Yankey (second team), Trent Murphy (third team) and Ed Reynolds (third team).
 Yankey was a consensus All-American.

 Shaw’s first season as head coach saw the 2011 Cardinal post an 11-2 record and make its second consecutive BCS appearance, falling to Oklahoma State in the Fiesta Bowl.
 Stanford won its first nine games of the season to extend its winning streak to 17 before falling to No. 6 Oregon.